vipulwarthe/breast-cancer-prediction-with--ECS/README.md

 Hurray! finally my CancerApp is in operation.
 Now when we copy the URL in the browser, it predicted the result as ‘0’ which means a patient is diagnosed as Benign for breast cancer.

+Delete all resources:

+* first deregister the task defination
+* delete the cluster
+* delete the instance

 ==============================================================================================

 ## Above project related links: